madvadi/madvadi.github.io/README.md

 *Table 7: Validation of the mesh-independent solution using the Coles theory.
 Percentage error is calculated relative to the reference values.*

 The data from (AIAA TMRWG, 2026) has a maximum error of 4% at the leading edge, which decreases downstream, as seen in Table 8.
-The error at  $$\frac{x}{L_{plate}} = 0.2$$, close to the leading edge, is caused by the wake from the flow having recently hit the leading edge and still stabilising the velocity fluctuations.
+The error at  $$\frac{x}{L_{plate}} = 0.2$$, is caused by being close to the sagnation point at the leading edge and still stabilising the pressure fluctuations.

 | $$\frac{x}{L_{plate}}$$ | NASA TMR | x2 Mesh | Error (%) |
 | ------------- | -------- | ------- | --------- |